LPology/Simple-Ajax-Uploader/README.md

 	});
 ```

-When a file is uploaded, a progress bar is created, the elements of which are assigned specific roles using `setProgressBar(elem)` and `setFileSizeBox(elem)`, like above.
+Before each upload, a progress bar is created in the `onSubmit()` callback.
+Like in Method 1 above, we assign specific roles to elements using the `setProgressBar(elem)` and `setFileSizeBox(elem)` functions.

 `setProgressContainer(elem)` - Designates an element that is to be removed from the DOM after the upload finishes.